Chiswick leasehold conveyancing: Q and A’s

 - Registering of the assignment of the change of lessee after a sale

-An example of a Lease Extension case for a Chiswick residence is Flat 1 30 Ennismore Avenue in September 2010. the Tribunal adopted and arrived at a premium for the lease extension of £29, 900 This case related to 1 flat.
-The remaining number of years on the lease was 68.34 years.
+An example of a Lease Extension matter before the tribunal for a Chiswick flat is Flat 1 30 Ennismore Avenue in September 2010. the Tribunal adopted and arrived at a premium for the lease extension of £29, 900 This case related to 1 flat.
+The unexpired term was 68.34 years.

 Other Topics